FILL THE FORM BELOW AND STAY INFORMED ABOUT OUR EVENTS

 Where: The Himalayan Writing Retreat, Satkhol Village.
 Uttarakhand - 263138 (India).
 Details here.

 Only ten participants accepted on a first-come first-serve basis.
-To apply, please click the blue button below and fill out the form.
-On acceptance, you will need to pay 50% advance to secure your spot.
+To sign up, please click the blue button below and fill out the form.
+You can also make the 50% advance to secure your spot.
 The balance is to be paid two weeks before the event.

 Participants saying nice things